Zirias/qxmoji/TRANSLATE.md

 ### Preparations

 Any changes should be done on top of the current `master` branch.

 The recommended workflow is to create a fork of `qXmoji` on github and work on a dedicated branch in your fork.
 For example, after forking to your account `__JohnDoe__`, you'd do the following:

     git clone --recurse-submodules https://github.com/__JohnDoe__/qxmoji.git
     cd qxmoji
     git checkout -b translate-xy

+In case you don't want to use github, you can also just clone the original repository and create your local branch (same as above with `Zirias` instead of `__JohnDoe__`).

 ### Obtain translated emoji names